daviddupuis/jeffskinnerbox.github.io/content/articles/linux-reboot-or-my-system-is-frozen-and-i-cant-get-up.md

 When running a kernel with SysRq compiled in, <code>/proc/sys/kernel/sysrq</code> controls the functions allowed to be invoked via the SysRq key.
 If the file contains "<code>1</code>", that means that every possible SysRq request is allowed.
 See <a href="http://lxr.linux.no/linux/Documentation/sysrq.txt">here</a> for more on the <code>/proc/sys/kernel/sysrq</code>.

 To actually reboot the machine there is a well know key sequence to follow: REISUB (or REISUO if you want to turn off the system instead of reboot).
-Basically, if you keep pressed ALT + SysRq + R and then while you keep pressed ALT + SysRq you press E, I, S, U, B with about 1 second between each letter (do not type it fast).
+Basically, if you keep pressed AltGR + SysRq + R and then while you keep pressed AltGR + SysRq you press E, I, S, U, B with about 1 second between each letter (do not type it fast).
 Your system will reboot.
 This  is a safer alternative to just cold rebooting the computer.

 Mnemonic for REISUB is <strong>R</strong>eboot <strong>E</strong>ven <strong>I</strong>f  <strong>S</strong>ystem <strong>U</strong>tterly <strong>B</strong>roken, and the keys pressed do the following:
 <p style="padding-left:60px;">